invisionsolutionsinc/laravel-demo-invision/README.md

 # Authentication

 This applications uses JSON Web Token (JWT) to handle authentication.
 The token is passed with each request using the `Authorization` header with `Token` scheme.
 The JWT authentication middleware handles the validation and authentication of the token.
-Please check the following sources to learn more about JWT.

 Admin Login Credentials
 email : admin@admin.com